hpcgroup/TraceR/README.md

 trace format: Barrier, Bcast, (All)Reduce, Alltoall(v), and Allgather.
 In contrast, for BigSim traces, the simulation depends on AMPI's implementation.

-* Set the appropriate paths: ROSS, BASE_DIR/CODES in tracer/Makefile.common.
+* Set the appropriate paths: ROSS_DIR, CODES_DIR in tracer/Makefile.common.
-Also set compilers and flags - CC, CXX, SEQ_CXX, CFLAGS, CXXFLAGS, LDFLAGS.
+Also set the compiler - CXX and SEQ_CXX.

 If using BigSim format, uncomment SELECT_TRACE = -DTRACER_BIGSIM_TRACES=1,
 otherwise SELECT_TRACE = -DTRACER_OTF_TRACES=1 should be left uncommented (one of